The Big Boy, the world's largest operating steam locomotive, chugs through St. Louis area this weekend

 The stop here is part of a 10-state tour that started earlier this month in Texas and ends in Wyoming in early September.

-The locomotive is more than 130 feet long at weighs 560 tons, and are generally known as the largest steam locomotives built anywhere.
+The locomotive is more than 130 feet long at weighs 560 tons.
+Big Boys are known as the largest steam locomotives built anywhere.

 The Big Boy’s travels have gained quite a following on social media and can be tracked on Twitter at @UP_Steam.
-For more information on the schedule, visit up.com/heritage/steam/schedule/index.htm
+For more information about the schedule, visit up.com/heritage/steam/schedule/index.htm.